minijaham/ForceSpawn/README.md

 # ForceSpawn
-Forces players to teleport to the default world spawn
+Forces players to teleport to the default world spawn on join